John Connolly (author): Writing career

 After five years as a freelance journalist for The Irish Times newspaper, he became frustrated with the profession, and began to write his first novel, Every Dead Thing, in his spare time (he continues to contribute articles to the paper, most frequently interviews with other established authors).

 Every Dead Thing introduced readers to the anti-hero Charlie Parker, a former police officer hunting the killer of his wife and daughter.
 It was nominated for the Bram Stoker Award for Best First Novel and went on to win the 2000 Shamus Award for Best First Private Eye Novel, making Connolly the first author outside of the US to win.

-Connolly has since written further books in the Parker series, 19 as of 2019, and a non-Parker thriller.
-He has also ventured outside of the crime genre with the publication of an anthology of ghost stories and The Book of Lost Things, a novel about a young boy's coming-of-age journey through a fantasy realm during World War II England.
+Connolly has since written further books in the Parker series, 23 as of 2024, and a non-Parker thriller.
+He has also ventured outside of the crime genre with the publication of an anthology of ghost stories and The Book of Lost Things, a novel about a young boy's coming-of-age journey through a fantasy realm during World War II England, which the Hayao Miyazaki film The Boy and the Heron is partly based on.
 Film and television adaptations of his works are currently in development; the earliest to appear to audiences was partially based on the short story "The New Daughter", and starred Kevin Costner and Ivana Baquero.

 Connolly also tours to promote the launch of his books.
 In 2007, he made book store appearances in Ireland, United Kingdom, United States, Australia, New Zealand, Hong Kong and Taiwan to promote The Unquiet.

 The seventh book in the Charlie Parker series, The Reapers, was published in 2008.
 It differs from the earlier books in that the story is told from the point of view of Parker's close friends and allies in combat, Louis and Angel.
 Louis and Angel are an unlikely couple whose quibbles and good humour are sometimes the source of comic relief.
 Louis is an enigmatic, large black man who was a hired killer but who now seems to be in semiretirement; Angel is a small part-Latino man and ex-burglar.
 They appear episodically throughout the Charlie Parker books as his only close friends, revealing themselves when Parker is in need of help and professional protection from his enemies.